 Vifly WhoopStor V3

 The Vifly WhoopStor V3 is arguably one of the most feature-packed 1S LiPo chargers available today.
-It accommodates both popular BT2.0, A30 and PH2.0 batteries and can independently charge up to 6 batteries simultaneously.
+It accommodates all popular BT2.0, A30 and PH2.0 batteries and can independently charge up to 6 batteries simultaneously.
 The charger also supports discharging and storage-charging batteries, offering an impressive charging current of up to 1.3A per port.
 For a detailed review of the WhoopStor V3 charger, visit: https://oscarliang.com/vifly-whoopstor-v3/

 Find the Vifly WhoopStor V3 from these vendors: